greydongilmore/operating_system_installs_mods/linux_docs/remote_desktop.md

 ## Install Remote Desktop Extension

-__1.__ Navigate to <a href="https://chrome.google.com/webstore/detail/chrome-remote-desktop/gbchcmhmhahfdphkhkmpfmihenigjmpp" target="_blank">Chrome Remote Desktop Web Store</a> and install it by clicking `Add to Chrome`.
+__1.__ Navigate to <a href="https://chrome.google.com/webstore/detail/chrome-remote-desktop/gbchcmhmhahfdphkhkmpfmihenigjmpp" target="blank_">Chrome Remote Desktop Web Store</a> and install it by clicking `Add to Chrome`.

 __2.__ Click `Launch App` and the remote desktop app window should open.